 • Anand Karaj

-In this ritual, the couple walks around the sacred Guru Granth Sahib Ji for four hymns.
-Many also know this ritual by the name – Laavan Phere.
+The couple walks around the sacred Guru Granth Sahib Ji for four hymns, a ritual also known as Laavan Phere.

 • Joota Chhupai